marcomer/SauceTool/README.md

 Although EOF characters are important for text/file viewers, this library specifies that an EOF char is *not* required to **read** or **perform checks** on any SAUCE information.
 Refer to the [requirements](#sauce-record-requirements) section below for what is required for reading and performing checks.

-When **writing** a SAUCE record, an EOF character will be added if an EOF character does not already exist.
+When **writing** a SAUCE record or comment, an EOF character will be added if an EOF character does not already exist.

 When **removing** a SAUCE record, if an EOF character exists immediately before the SAUCE data, then the EOF character will be removed.
+If you are only removing a comment, the EOF will not be removed but will instead be repositioned.